karenetheridge/Dist-Zilla-PluginBundle-Author-ETHER/README.md

     no special configuration of metadata (relating to repositories etc) is done -- you'll need to provide this yourself.

+## airplane

+A boolean option, that when set, removes the use of all plugins that use the network (generally for comparing metadata against PAUSE, and querying the remote git server), as well as blocking the use of the `release` command.

 ## other customizations